awslabs/mlspace/frontend/docs/admin-guide/install.md

 When `ENABLE_ACCESS_LOGGING` is set to `true`, [API Gateway uses a single role account-wide](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html#set-up-access-logging-permissions) for interacting with CloudWatch.
 If you would like to provide that role to {{ $params.APPLICATION_NAME }}, you can set the `APIGATEWAY_CLOUDWATCH_ROLE_ARN` property in `constants.ts`.
 Otherwise, the role will be automatically created during deployment.
 To create the API Gateway CloudWatch role manually, you can follow these steps:

 1. Log in to your AWS account and go to the Roles section of the IAM Service in the AWS Console.
-2. Click the "Create role" button and then click the "Custom trust policy" card under "Trusted entity type."
+2. Click the "Create role" button and then click the "Custom trust policy" card under "Trusted entity type".
 3. Copy and paste the following content into the "Custom trust policy" text area:

 ```JSON